A Different Approach

 Role of the Educator

 Teachers observe children and guide rather than direct, introducing new materials when a child demonstrates readiness and stepping back to allow independent work.
+The educator prepares the environment and then trusts the child to learn.